UmBeloGramadoVerde/recruitment-challenge-fe/README.md

 Shared components, hooks and types are placed under src/ and while app/ folder is reserved for rounting and subfolder are able to hold feature specific components, hooks and types

 Used https://ui.shadcn.com/ for component library.
 Easy to use, supports typescript, completely customisable, compatible with tailwindCSS.
 Components are added using: npx shadcn-ui@latest add \[component\]

+As described on the task requirements, I did not focus on styling the app or making a visually striking landing page.
+I think what you guys are looking for is someone who knows how to use a modern stack, builds for scale and creates webapps with good performance.
+That's what this solution does.
+It is modern, well structured and performatic with components that are modular and maintainable.